click here for mobile site

 This self-directed project began as an exploration of the SDGs with the team at infogr8 as part of their Future Fridays programming.

-The stories we share today are but a glimmer of those that have come before...
+The stories we share today are a fraction of those that have come before...
 I encourage all participants to challenge the notion of leadership not only through the lens of gender but though that of colonialism.
 My story necessitates a deeper acknowledgement to the Pentlatch, E’iksan, Sahtloot and Sasitla First Peoples.
 I’ll ask that we all keep reconciliation in mind as we reimagine leadership.

 Previous